 As described in the organisational status section of this website, GGI’s commercial work is undertaken by GGI Development and Research LLP and GGI Limited.
 GGI Development and Research LLP and GGI Limited, in turn, sub-contracts out elements of their work to specialist associates who work independently and on a project-by-project basis with GGI Development and Research LLP or GGI Limited (either as their companies or as sole traders).
 Any individual identified as an ‘associate’ operates independently and is not a staff member of GGI.
 They are bound, however, for their work with GGI by our Code of Ethical Practice.

 This agreement applies as between you, the User of this Web Site and GGI, the owner(s) of this Web Site.
 Your agreement to comply with and be bound by these terms and conditions is deemed to occur upon your first use of the Web Site.
 If you do not agree to be bound by these terms and conditions, you should stop using the Web Site immediately.

 In this Agreement the following terms shall have the following meanings:

 “Content” means any text, graphics, images, audio, video, software, data compilations and any other form of information capable of being stored in a computer that appears on or forms part of this Web Site;

 “GGI” means Good Governance Institute, GGI Development and Research LLP GGI Ltd

 “Service” means collectively any online facilities, tools, services or information that GGI makes available through the Web Site either now or in the future;

 “System” means any online communications infrastructure that GGI makes available through the Web Site either now or in the future.
-This includes, but is not limited to, web-based email, message boards, live chat facilities and email
+This includes, but is not limited to, web-based email, message boards, live chat facilities and email links;